Zeztron/forkify/README.md

 # forkify
-Recipe searching app using a Food API
+Recipe searching app using the Food2Fork API